rdsq/blazesh/README.md

 ## Configuration

 If you want to disable git checking, like for speed, you can set the `BLAZESH_DISABLE_GIT` environment variable.
 You can set it to anything really.
 It doesn't check

+You can change the color of the path in the prompt by modifying the `BLAZESH_ACCENT_COLOR` environment variable.
+You can set it to any number 0-7 and 9 representing the ANSI color codes.
+The default is `6` (cyan)